argoproj/argo-workflows/docs/workflow-templates.md

 ```

 The reasoning for deprecating this behavior is that a `template` is a "definition": it defines inputs and things to be
 done once instantiated.
-With this deprecated behavior, the same template object is allowed to be an "`instantiator`":
+With this deprecated behavior, the same template object is allowed to be an "instantiator":
 to pass in "live" arguments and reference other templates (those other templates may be "definitions" or "instantiators").

 This behavior has been problematic and dangerous.
 It causes confusion and has design inconsistencies.